Skip to content

 Benchmark

 pwnkit is benchmarked against five test suites: a custom AI/LLM security benchmark (10 challenges), the XBOW traditional web vulnerability benchmark (104 challenges), AutoPenBench network/CVE pentesting (33 tasks), HarmBench LLM safety (510 behaviors), and an npm audit benchmark (81 packages).
-This page is the single source of truth for all benchmark results.
+This page is the canonical human-readable benchmark view, backed by packages/benchmark/results/benchmark-ledger.json.

 10 custom challenges covering AI-specific attack surfaces.
 Each challenge hides a FLAG{...} behind a real vulnerability.
 The scanner must exploit the vulnerability to extract the flag.